GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/icons/index.md

 You may provide icons of any other size you wish, and Chrome will attempt to use the best size where appropriate.
-For example, Windows often requires 32-pixel icons, and if the app includes a 32-pixel icon, Chrome will choose that instead of shrinking a 48-pixel icon down.
+For example, Windows often requires 32-pixel icons, and if the app includes a 32-pixel icon, Chrome will choose that instead of shrinking a 48-pixel icon.

 {% endAside %}